IamGanna/Pose_Extraction_from_Motion_Capture_maya/README.md

 # Mocap Key Pose Extractor

+Thank you .BVH dataset from Bandai-Namco and project.py is trial for me to understand this topic.
 A Maya Python tool that automatically reduces dense motion capture keyframes down to only the essential poses, making mocap data editable for animators.

 ## Overview